facebookresearch/mbrl-lib/README.md

 # MBRL-Lib

-``mbrl-lib`` is a toolbox for facilitating development of Model Based Reinforcement Learning algorithms.
+``mbrl-lib`` is a toolbox for facilitating development of Model-Based Reinforcement Learning algorithms.
 It provides easily interchangeable modeling and planning components, and a set of utility functions that allow writing model-based RL algorithms with only a few lines of code.